News & Blogs

 We’re Hangover Hostels, Sri Lanka’s number one provider of budget accommodation and the winner of Hostel World’s ‘Hoscar Award’ three years running.

-We operate a network of five hostels and offer high-quality, comfortable and affordable accommodation.
+We operate a network of three hostels and offer high-quality, comfortable and affordable accommodation.

 Our hostels are conveniently located in the following places, close to tourist attractions and places of interest: